Melco's Philippine casino unit plans share sale

 Melco, run by Australian billionaire James Packer and the son of Macau gambling tycoon Stanley Ho, bought a 93 percent stake in Manchester, a formerly illiquid stock with investments in pharmaceutical and real estate businesses.
 Melco paid Manchester shareholders 1.3 billion pesos for the backdoor listing.

-Melco and Belle, controlled by the Philippines’ richest man, Henry Sy, formalised their partnership in October.
+Melco and Belle, controlled by the Philippines’ richest man, Henry Sy, formalized their partnership in October.

 Belle plans to build an integrated entertainment resort complex called Belle Grande Manila Bay, which features a 30,000-square-metre casino in a sprawling gaming complex being developed near Manila Bay.
 Melco will operate the casino.

 Three other groups hold casino licenses to operate in the area.
-Bloomberry Resorts Corp is set to open its $1.2 billion Solair Manila Resorts and Casino complex on March 16, while Japan’s Universal Entertainment Corp, and the joint venture between Genting Hong Kong Ltd and Alliance Global Group are currently constructing their casino projects.
+Bloomberry Resorts Corp (BLOOM.PS) is set to open its $1.2 billion Solair Manila Resorts and Casino complex on March 16, while Japan’s Universal Entertainment Corp 6425.OS, and the joint venture between Genting Hong Kong Ltd (0678.HK) and Alliance Global Group (AGI.PS) are currently constructing their casino projects.

 Reporting by Erik dela Cruz; Editing by Rosemarie Francisco and Matt Driskill